live-composer/live-composer-page-builder/readme.txt

 * Issue [#253](https://github.com/livecomposer/live-composer-page-builder/issues/253): Added animations for the ICON module.
 * Add Instagram as a social option to STAFF module.
 Thank you [Mario Zigliotto](https://github.com/mariozig).
+* Issue [#261](https://github.com/livecomposer/live-composer-page-builder/issues/261): Shadows for posts in the BLOG and POSTS module

 = Bug fixes: =